0100101101011010/food/foodventures/_posts/2019-06-10-what-i-ate-montreal-edition.md

 I tried the duck heart and one piece of the meat, neither of which I enjoyed that much, but my boyfriend liked eating it.
 (When I think of duck, the first thing that comes to mind is those dingy Chinese BBQ shops that sell cuts of crispy-skinned duck out of styrofoam containers.
 I honestly prefer those meats to this one, which was a little dry and under-seasoned for my taste.)

+\* EDIT: Kevin has just informed me that the long thing is not the turnip.
+It's the two white things on either side of the duck heart that are turnips.
+I feel super dumb, and frustrated because now I have no idea what the long thing is!
+Some kind of root vegetable.

 ![pre-dessert at toque!: cow cheese](/food/foodventures/images/toque-pre-dessert-cow-cheese.jpg){:width="50%"}{: .image-right}

 **Course 6/7:** For the pre-dessert course, we had the option of a cheese plate or a sweet mini-dessert.
 I picked the cheese, obviously, and Kevin chose the sweet option.
 My cow's milk cheese was basically a milder version of brie, which came with a berry puree and a thick cracker.
 I liked it, but I like brie better. :-)